-This May, the Washington Invasive Species Council, state agencies and researchers are calling for a census to help determine the location of Scotch broom throughout the state.
+OLYMPIA–The Washington Invasive Species Council, state agencies and researchers are calling for a census in May to help determine the location of Scotch broom throughout the state.

 Yellow flowered, Scotch broom is hard to miss when blooming.
 It can be found in 30 of Washington’s 39 counties.
 While known to be spread across the state, specific locations and patch sizes are not well documented, leading to the council’s call for a month-long census.